 Continuing along, the gas contents are edited one digit at a time.
-The underline shows Press Next to move on to edit gas the digit being edited.
+The underline shows the digit being edited.

 Each push of the left (Change) button increments the digit being edited.
 When the digit reaches 9, it will roll over to 0.